AmyHilaire/otequip-info/source/posts/2015-11-26-smartdrivemx2.html.markdown

 the light turns blue.
 Now, when the user pushes the wheels, the SmartDrive will maintain the top speed reached.
 The user should let the SmartDrive do all the propelling, but still keep their hands on the push rims for steering.

-To stop, tap the wrist on the push rims.
+In indoor (green) mode, you can stop the SmartDrive by holding the wheels or rims, as per normal manual wheelchair use. **This will not work in outdoor mode.** To stop in outdoor (blue) mode, tap the wrist on the push rims.
 The SmartDrive will turn off, allowing the user to brake as they normally would, by holding the push rims.
 The wristband LED will be red.

 When the user pushes the wheels again, the SmartDrive will re-engage and return to blue mode.
 This can cause issues in some situations, such as negotiating an obstacle.
 In this case, once stopped, press the button and hold until the wristband is off.
 Turn it on again once after passing the obstacle.

 ![Wristband button and LED](2015/11/26/smartdrivemx2/smartdrivemx2-3.jpg)
 <p class="caption">The button requires firm pressure</p>